To really get under the skin of Vietnam during your visit, here are some suggestions of what to read, watch, eat, drink and listen to.

 Experience world-class scuba diving amongst the reefs of the Con Dao Archipelago in the south.
 Get up close the limestone pinnacles of Halong Bay in a kayak, mountain bike the hills of northern Vietnam, or trek to the summit of Vietnam's highest peak, Mount Fansipan.

-Please get in touch with our contact our Vietnam specialists to find our more about our customized vacations to Vietnam.
+Please get in touch with our contact our Vietnam specialists to find our more about our tailor-made holidays to Vietnam.